Business records

 Additional self-employed contributions (box 21 on the paper return)

-If you were paying contributions between the standard earnings limit and the upper earnings limit you can claim these contributions.
+If you were paying contributions between the standard earnings limit and the upper earnings limit you can claim all these contributions.

 Social Security contribution levels